mantal1/Mac-iPhone-Unified-Log-Collector-ULC/README.md

 Unified logs provide a richer picture than sysdiagnose bundles.

-Apple doesn’t allow unified log export from Windows; you need macOS.
-This script simplifies the process so you don’t have to re-type long commands in the field.
+This script simplifies the collection process so we don’t have to remember the various commands needed for a forensic collection of these logs in the field.

 ---